-USMNT World Cup Appeal Talk Surfaces After 'Phantom Panama Goal'
+USMNT World Cup Appeal Talk Surfaces After Controversial Panama Goal

 OneFootball.com provided footage of the phantom goal in question, where Torres' attempt to turn the ball into the net fell short despite the referee's decision to award an equaliser at the time.

-Roman Torres went on to score the winner in the 88th minute and send Panama to their first World Cup as a result, while the USMNT finished fifth in the Hexagon and just a single point off the inter-confederation play-off.
+Roman Torres went on to score the winner in the 88th minute and send Panama to their first World Cup as a result, while the USMNT finished fifth in the Hexagon and just a single point off the interconfederation play-off.

 Had Panama drawn against Costa Rica instead, it would have left them on 11 points and meant they missed out on the World Cup instead of the Stars and Stripes.